Zoturn/Zoturn/README.md

 ### AI-native development

 Claude Code is my daily working environment — as a built process, not autocomplete.
-Most repositories here carry that setup, so you can see how I work:
+My five most recent projects here carry that setup, so you can see how I work:

 - **Rules** — project conventions live in `.claude/rules/*.md`, scoped by `paths:` so they load only for the files they govern. `CLAUDE.md` carries orientation, not a wall of rules.